Subnet routes and relay nodes

 Replace the subnets in the example above with the right ones for your network.
 Default routes, 0.0.0.0/0, are not currently supported.

 This feature requires IP forwarding to be enabled.
-If you get a warning about
+If you get an error about

 Step 3: Authorize the machine in the admin console